unaveragetech/Camsploit/README.md

-# Cam-Hackers README
+# Camsploit

 ## Overview

-This Python script, **Insecam_camsplot.py**, is designed to scrape publicly accessible IP camera URLs from the Insecam website based on a specified country code.
-The collected IP addresses are saved to a text file for later use.
-The script utilizes the `requests` library for making HTTP requests and `re` for regular expression matching.
+**Camsploit** is a Python-based tool that scrapes publicly accessible IP camera URLs from the Insecam website, allowing users to explore cameras from around the world based on a specified country code.
+The script provides an interactive way to view these camera streams, navigate through them, and save links for later use.
+Users can organize saved camera feeds into custom directories.

+This tool is for educational purposes only and should be used responsibly in compliance with all applicable laws regarding privacy and data access.

+## Features

+- **Scrape IP Camera Feeds**: Fetch public camera links from Insecam based on country codes.
+- **Interactive Viewer**: Browse through camera feeds in your browser with "next" and "back" navigation.
+- **Save and Organize Links**: Save camera feed links into user-specified folders for future access.
+- **Terminal-Based Navigation**: Easily view, browse, and organize camera streams via the terminal.

 ## Directory Structure

 ```
 camsploit/
-└── Insecam_camsplot.py
+├── Insecam_camsplot.py  # Core scraping logic
+└── viewer.py            # Interactive camera feed viewer
 ```

 ## Requirements